tableau/webdataconnector/docs/wdc_simulator.md

 Simulator tips
 ---------------

-* Be default, the test web server runs on port 8888.
+* By default, the test web server runs on port 8888.
 To change the port number, edit the `http-server` script in the `package.json` file.
   For example, you might enter the following to change the port to 8000:

   ```